Bacci-Lab/FaceIt/README.md

     <td>
       <h1>FACEIT</h1>
       <p>
+        ## Facial Movement Detection and Analysis Pipeline
-        **FACEIT** is a comprehensive pipeline for detecting and analyzing facial movements in head-fixed mice, including eye-tracking and muzzle movements.
+        <strong>FACEIT</strong> is a comprehensive pipeline for detecting and analyzing facial movements in head-fixed mice, including eye-tracking and muzzle movements.
 It leverages advanced image processing techniques to capture, track, and analyze facial dynamics, providing valuable insights for various research and experimental applications.
       </p>
     </td>
     <td>